felixlu/awesome-stars/topics.md

 - [carltongibson/django-template-partials](https://github.com/carltongibson/django-template-partials) - Reusable named inline partials for the Django Template Language.
 - [StavinLi/Workflow](https://github.com/StavinLi/Workflow) - 仿钉钉审批流程设置
 - [amzn/selling-partner-api-models](https://github.com/amzn/selling-partner-api-models) - This repository contains OpenAPI models for developers to use when developing software to call Selling Partner APIs.
-- [block/goose](https://github.com/block/goose) - an open-source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM
+- [block/goose](https://github.com/block/goose) - an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM
 - [opentofu/opentofu](https://github.com/opentofu/opentofu) - OpenTofu lets you declaratively manage your cloud infrastructure.
 - [richards199999/Thinking-Claude](https://github.com/richards199999/Thinking-Claude) - Let your Claude able to think
 - [michael-andreuzza/quickstore](https://github.com/michael-andreuzza/quickstore) - A free and simple theme for Astro where you can embed your Gumroad or lemonsqueezy.